arXiv/arxiv-submission-core/README.md

 This repository houses exploratory development related to the arXiv-NG submission system.

+- The [events core package](core/) is provides integrations with the submission database and notification streams, and exposes a Python API for event-based operations on submission (meta)data.
+Any web services that modify submission data must do so via this package.
 - The [API service](api/) provides the client-facing interface for submission-related requests.
-- The [Events service](events/) is the internal controller for all submission and (eventually) moderation activity.
-It supports the API and other services that intervene on submission state.
 - The [Authorization service](authorization/) mocks token-based authorization.
   It handles subrequests from the gateway to authorize client requests, and mints encrypted JWTs for use by other services.